Is Paula's Choice Clinical 1% Retinol Treatment Safe?

 People Also Ask

-No, it is generally advised to avoid using retinol and other retinoids during pregnancy and while breastfeeding due to potential risks to the baby.
-Consult your doctor for safe alternatives.
+No, retinol and other retinoids are generally not recommended during pregnancy or while breastfeeding due to potential risks.
+It's best to avoid this product and consult your doctor for safer alternatives.

-Can I use this retinol with AHA or BHA?
+Can I use this with AHA or BHA?

 Bottom Line